Professor

 TEL: 310-825-4033

-Code clones cause redundant developer effort across organizations.
+Code clones cause redundant developer effort during software evolution.
 Prof Kim was among the first to analyze recurring software changes using large-scale data from GitHub and Stack Overflow.
 Her work advanced understanding of API stability, refactoring identification, and large-scale refactoring in industry.

-Professor Kim has mentored several PhD students and postdoctoral researchers eight of whom now hold faculty appointments at institutions such as Columbia and Purdue.
+Professor Kim has mentored many PhD students and postdoctoral researchers, 8 of whom now hold faculty appointments at institutions such as Columbia and Purdue.
 She has received the ACM SIGSOFT Influential Educator Award, served as FSE Program Co-Chair, delivered keynotes at ASE and ISSTA, and given distinguished lectures at CMU and UIUC.
-She has also worked with Microsoft Research and is an Amazon Scholar at AWS.
+She has also worked with Microsoft Research.
+She is currently an Amazon Scholar at AWS.

 Professor Kim is an ACM Distinguished Member.
 Her honors include the ACM SIGSOFT Influential Educator Award, two ICSME Test of Time Awards, an NSF CAREER Award, a Humboldt Fellowship, and awards from Microsoft, IBM, Google, and the Okawa Foundation.